Governance of the School

 The information below gives a brief overview of the governance related to Lutterworth College.

-Lutterworth College is, together with The Sir Frank Whittle Studio School, part of a multi-academy trust (MAT), the Lutterworth Academies Trust (LAT).
+Lutterworth College is part of a multi-academy trust (MAT), The Lutterworth Academies Trust (TLAT).

 Structure of the LAT